Oblivionburn/tes3mp-disable-assassins/README.md

 # tes3mp-disable-assassins

-A modified version of David-AW's script, for tes3mp v0.6, which disables assassin spawning until the main quest has been completed.
+A modified version of David-AW's script, updated for tes3mp v0.6, which disables assassin spawning until the main quest has been completed.